An Infeasible-Point Subgradient Method Using Adaptive Approximate Projections: The Infeasible-Point Subgradient Algorithm (ISA)

 In particular, for $\varepsilon = 0$, we have $\Pr_\X^0 = \Pr_\X$.
 Note that $\Pr_\X^\varepsilon(x)$ does not necessarily produce a point that is \emph{closer} to $\Pr_\X(x)$ (or even to $\X$) than $x$ itself.
 In fact, this is only guaranteed for $\varepsilon < \d_X(x)$.

-For the special case in which~$\X$ is an affine space, we give a detailed discussion of an inexact projection satisfying the above requirement in Section~\ref{sec:CompressedSensing}.
+One example arises in the context of convex chance constraints and is discussed in Section~\ref{sec:ChanceConstraints}.
+For the special case in which~$\X$ is an affine space, we give a detailed discussion of an adaptive approximate projection satisfying the above requirement in Section~\ref{sec:CompressedSensing}.

-By replacing the exact by an inexact projection in the projected subgradient algorithm, we obtain the \emph{Infeasible-point Subgradient Algorithm} (ISA), which we will discuss in two variants in the following.
+By replacing the exact by an adaptive projection in the projected subgradient method, we obtain the \emph{Infeasible-point Subgradient Algorithm} (ISA), which we will discuss in two variants in the following.

+The stopping criteria of the algorithms will be ignored for the convergence analyses.
+In practical implementations, one would stop, e.g., if no significant progress in the objective (or feasibility) has occurred within a certain number of iterations.